Social security contributions

-- Any specified movable property received without consideration, the fair market value of which exceeds INR 50,000: Total amount is taxable.
+- Any specified movable property/sum of money received without consideration, the FMV of which exceeds INR 50,000: Total amount is taxable.

-- Any specified movable property received for a consideration less than fair market value, where the difference of the fair market value and a consideration is more than INR 50,000: Such difference is taxable.
+- Any specified movable property received for a consideration less than FMV, where the difference of the FMV and a consideration is more than INR 50,000: Such difference is taxable.

 - Any immovable property received without consideration, the stamp duty value of which exceeds INR 50,000: Total amount of stamp duty value is taxable.

-- Any immovable property received for a consideration less than stamp duty value, where the difference of the stamp duty value and consideration is more than INR 50,000: Such difference is taxable.
+- Any immovable property received for a consideration less than stamp duty value, where the difference of the stamp duty value and consideration is more than the higher of INR 50,000 and 5% of the consideration: Such difference is taxable.

 Further, the same are not considered as taxable if received on the occasion of marriage, under a will/inheritance, in contemplation of death of the payer, or through any other criteria specified in the law.